The efficient certification of knottedness and Thurston norm

 {\bf Theorem 9.3.} {\sl There is an algorithm that takes, as its input, \item{(i)} a triangulation ${\cal T}$, with $t$ tetrahedra, for a compact orientable manifold $M$; \item{(ii)} a vector $(S)$ for an orientable normal surface $S$;

 and provides as its output, the following data.
-If $M'$ is the manifold that results from decomposing along $S$, and $S'$ is the two copies of $S$ in $\partial M'$, and ${\cal B}$ is the parallelity bundle for the pair $(M',S')$ with its induced handle structure, then the algorithm determines the same information as in Theorem 9.2.
-It runs in time that is bounded by a polynomial in $t \log(w(S))$.}
+If $M'$ is the manifold that results from decomposing along $S$, and $S'$ is the two copies of $S$ in $\partial M'$, and ${\cal B}$ is the parallelity bundle for the pair $(M',S')$ with its induced handle structure, then the algorithm produces a handle structure for ${\rm cl}(M' - {\cal B})$ and, for each component $B$ of ${\cal B}$, it determines: \item{(i)} the genus and number of boundary components of its base surface; \item{(ii)} whether $B$ is a product or twisted $I$-bundle; and \item{(iii)} the way that $\partial_v B$ and ${\rm cl}(M' - {\cal B})$ intersect.